-This Air Still kit can live on your counter and distill your quality moonshine in just two hours!
+Our Moonshine Cherry air still can live on your counter and distill your quality moonshine in just two hours!
 When it comes to making quality spirits, having the right equipment can make the job easier and help you to produce quality results.

 With a quality moonshine kit you can fine tune your technique to produce the perfect blend of moonshine, every time.
 Use that moonshine to make a wide range of alcoholic beverages and recipes as well.

 The fresh taste of lemonade carries so much nostalgia for so many and is also just a refreshing way to cool down on a hot summer day.
 By pairing the sweet citrus zing of lemon with the sharp bite of moonshine you have a fun drink perfect for any summer party.